 Sat Up in Her Coffin.
 LOGANSPORT, Ind., Oct.
 10,-Mary Kunze, wife of a farmer near here, was pronounced dead by her attending physician, after a long sickness from paralysis.
-Eighteen hours later, and just before the time of the funeral, she arose in her coffin and asked for a drink of water, and is now rapidly recovering.
+Eighteen hours later. and just before the time of the funeral, she arose in her coffin and asked for a drink of water, and is now rapidly recovering.

+LORD SACKVILLE WEST.

-LORD SACKVILLE WEST The Ex-English Minister Tells of His
+The Ex-English Minister Tells of His Mission to America.

-Mission to America Naw York, Oct.
-10.-A special cable to the World from London says: An extraordinary and in many respects unprecedented publication by a British or other high diplomat has been discussed during the past few days among the foreign representatives to the court of St. James.
-This is a handsomely printed pamphlet marked "For Private Circulation Only," and entitled "My Mission to the United States, 81-89," and has just been Issued by Lord Sackville, who as Sir Lionel Sackville-Sackville West, K. C. M. G., was the English minister to Washing-ton for the period named.
+NEW YORK, Oct.
+10 .- A special cable to the World from London says: An extraordinary and in many respects unprecedented publication by a British or other high diplomat has been discussed during the past few days among the foreign representatives to the court of St. James.
+This is a handsomely printed pamphlet marked "For Private Circulation Only," and entitled "My Mission to the United States, 81-89," and has just been issued by Lord Sackville, who as Sir Lionel Sackville-Sackville West, K. C. M. G., was the English minister to Washington for the period named.

-It will be remembered that President Cleveland, almost on the eve of the election of 1888, sent Sir Lionel his passports because of a letter writ-ten by him to an alleged Englishman in California. commenting upon the approaching election.
-This pamphlet is Lord Sackville's defense and expla-nation, after seven years, of that inci-
+It will be remembered that President Cleveland, almost on the eve of the election of 1888, sent Sir Lionel his passports because of a letter written by him to an alleged Englishman in California, commenting upon the approaching election.
+This pamphlet is Lord Sackville's defense and explanation, after seven years, of that inci-

-But the unprecedented part of it, and the part of it which has aroused very excited comment is, first, the freedom of his strictures upon the American people and American public men: and, second, shis own expressed indignation that the British ministry should have accepted Mr. Bayard as ambassador to this country, while, as secretary of state of the United States, Mr. Bayard had wantonly insulted, in person, its accredited representative.
-The pamphlet consists of fifty-two pages, 15,000 words, and is of very limited issue, not more than 100 copies.
-These have been sent, under seal only, to leading foreigh diplomats and the higher English officials and a few personal friends.
+But the unprecedented part of it, and the part of it which has aroused very excited comment is, first, the freedom of his strictures upon the American people and American public men; and, second, this own expressed indignation that the British ministry should have accepted Mr. Bayard as ambassador to this country. while, as secretary of state of the United States.
+Mr. Bayard had wantonly insulted, in person, its accredited representative.